 If action-packed samurai films interest you, you will have a great time playing Ghost of Tsushima.
 You will basically be placing yourself inside of a classic samurai film.
-Take on the Mongolian military with fantastically detailed one on one samurai sword fights in feudal Japan— even in a cinematic black and white.
+Take on the Mongolian military with fantastically detailed one-on-one samurai sword fights in feudal Japan— even in a cinematic black and white.

 Even without the cinematic filter, the game is almost a samurai film in itself.
-The graphics feel real with even the smallest of details accounted for, leaving you feeling like you fighting and living in samurai film yourself.
+The graphics feel real with even the smallest of details accounted for, leaving you feeling like you are fighting and living in a samurai film yourself.

 To sum it up, this game is special for travel, history, and samurai enthusiasts alike.
-Its high quality graphics of feudal Japan, striking terrain and scenery, plus its samurai fighting scenes are sure to be enjoyed by anyone looking for a unique gaming experience.
+Its high-quality graphics of feudal Japan, striking terrain and scenery, plus its samurai fighting scenes are sure to be enjoyed by anyone looking for a unique gaming experience.

 The game was released for PS4 in July 2020.
 Learn more about the history and destination spots within the island of Tsushima by checking out the Tsushima City x Ghost of Tsushima.
 Purchase the game on Amazon here.